 What if I were to tell you that this is not an impossible dream?

 Do You Want To Retire?
 Or You ready for retirement?

 Even when I speak to my friends who are already past 55 years old, they are not ready.

-Some of my Malaysian friends are waiting to be selected as a candidate for the Voluntary Separation Scheme (VSS) which arises when a company is not officially retrenching but wishes to get rid of employees.
+Some of my Malaysian friends are waiting to be selected as candidates for the Voluntary Separation Scheme (VSS), which arises when a company is not officially retrenching but wishes to eliminate employees.